Peter-Herrmann/formatting/README.md

 ## Overview

-This GitHub Action applies Clang-Format to your C/C++ code based on your custom `.clang-format` file.
+This GitHub Action applies Clang-Format to any C/C++ code based on my custom `.clang-format` file.
 You can specify the directories to which the formatting should be applied, making it a flexible solution for different project structures.

 ## Features

 - Reusable across multiple repositories.
-- Customizable formatting through your own `.clang-format` file.
 - Ability to specify target directories for formatting.

 ## Prerequisites